-Ten Tips On How To Ditch Your Junk Responsibly: Hopefully you’ve been on a spring cleaning, decluttering and house clearing mission since the Coronavirus Pandemic took hold.
+Ten Tips On How To Ditch Your Junk Responsibly: Hopefully, you’ve been on a spring cleaning, decluttering and house clearing mission since the Coronavirus Pandemic took hold.
 I’ve been through every cupboard in my apartment at least twice!
 If you haven’t managed to tackle this task yet, it’s time for that last push before we are footloose and fancy-free again!
-Decluttering is the easy part but getting rid of your rubbish afterwards is another job in itself.
+Decluttering is easy, but getting rid of your rubbish afterwards is another job.
 With the Coronavirus Pandemic, there are restrictions on many services.
 I’ve put together ten tips on how to ditch your junk responsibly.

 Ten Tips On How Ditch Your Junk Responsibly

-Before you begin the decluttering process take a moment to consider how you are going to ditch your junk responsibly.
+Before you begin the decluttering process, take a moment to consider how you are going to ditch your junk responsibly.
 It will help you sort your items into relevant piles depending on their final destination.
 Your trash may be rubbish, useful to other people, worthy of being donated for a charitable cause or sold online.
-Here are a few ideas on how you can dispose of those items you no longer want.
+Here are a few ideas on how to dispose of those items you no longer want.

-1. Currently, rubbish tips are closed, but you can use a service like AnyJunk (sponsored link), which is a nationwide bulky waste removals company providing van rubbish removal and skip hire.
+1. Currently, rubbish tips are closed, but you can use a service like AnyJunk (sponsored link), which is a nationwide bulky waste removal company providing van rubbish removal and skip hire.
 They divert 96% of rubbish from landfill, so it’s a responsible service to consider.
 It is an excellent option for those without a car or if you are clearing out a large room such as the garage, basement or loft.
-Check out the new app called LoveJunk (sponsored link) which has been created to help Londoners find their nearest and cheapest licensed waste carrier.
+Check out the new app called LoveJunk (sponsored link), which has been created to help Londoners find their nearest and cheapest licensed waste carrier.

-2. If you have a few large items to dispose of you can ask your local council to collect these, some charge for the service and you’ll need to check the service is available at the moment.
+2. If you have a few large items to dispose of, you can ask your local council to collect these; some charge for the service, and you’ll need to check the available service.

 Vintage Cookery Books from Anthea’s Attic at Etsy UK